damienmaier/fridGPT/backend/README.md

 ### Unit tests

 The tests for a module are located in the same folder as the module, in a file named `<module_name>_test.py`.

+## Logs

+The logs printed in the terminal by the backend are useful to watch the backend in action.
+You can set the log level in the `.env` file at the root of the backend.

 ## Code organization